WKBN (AM): FM and TV stations

 Warren Williamson started 98.9 WKBN-FM in 1948.
 At first, it simulcast the same programming as the AM station.
 In the 1960s, 1970s and 1980s, it carried an automated beautiful music format.
 The FM station is now adult contemporary WMXY.

 He also started WKBN-TV in 1953, which became a predominantly CBS-TV affiliate in part due to the AM station's long history with the radio network.
 WKBN-TV to this day has retained the CBS-TV affiliation.
 In 1997, the TV station was sold to Gocom, while WKBN-AM-FM would later be sold to a different owner.

 Changes in ownership

-On January 22, 1999, the Williamson family sold WKBN and WKBN-FM to Jacor Communications, ending 73 years of family ownership.
-Jacor, however, did not own the stations very long.
+On January 22, 1999, the Williamson family sold WKBN and WKBN-FM to Jacor Communications, earning a handsome return on their investment of 73 years prior.
+WKBN had been one of the few stations in a market of Youngstown's size that was still under family ownership.

-On April 29, 1999, Clear Channel Communications completed its $6.5 billion purchase of Jacor and its 454 stations, including WKBN and WKBN-FM.
+Jacob, however, did not own the stations very long.
+Only three months later, on April 29, 1999, Clear Channel Communications completed its $6.5 billion purchase of Jacor and its 454 stations, including WKBN and WKBN-FM.
 In September 2014, Clear Channel Communications became iHeartMedia, Inc.